badj/NZGovDebtTrends2002-2025/README.md

   - 2: Per Capita
   - 3: Population in millions

-Download the [TODO: filename with autodownload linking here] to open in your browser.
+Download the [NZ_DEBT_CHART HTML File](https://github.com/badj/NZGovernmentsDebtTrends2002-2025/blob/main/NZ_DEBT_CHART-IT-plotlyJS-basic-minified-embed.html) to open in your browser.
 The data table and all export options work directly in the browser.

 ---
 ### Project information